 - Pay on exit machines are located in:

 - Multi-storey car park (Lobby, Level 0, 2 x entrances on level 2)

 - Entrance to the top of car cark C

 - You can use the Saba Parking App on your phone to pay for parking in :

 - NU building

 Disabled parking: Parking for valid blue badge holders is free across the site.
-We have a designated disabled car park and disabled spaces across the entire site, up to a maximum of 4 hours.
+We have a designated disabled car park and disabled spaces across the entire site- 145 spaces in total, up to a maximum of 4 hours.
 If using a Pay on Exit car park the token must be validated at the parking desk in the main entrance before leaving.
 Your blue badge must be presented.

 Bicycyle/motorcyle parking is available across the Derriford Hospital site, please see the hospital map for full details.

 |1 – 2 hours>||£2.40|

 |4 – 5 hours||£6.00|